anuragpp08/ExAI/docs/source/buildcustom.rst

 We can also add another tab to investigate individual predictions, that includes an index selector, a SHAP contributions graph and a Random Forest individual trees graph.
-The ``IndexConnector`` connects the index selected in ``ClassifierRandomIndexComponent`` with the index dropdown in the contributions graph and trees components.
+The ``IndExAIonnector`` connects the index selected in ``ClassifierRandomIndExAIomponent`` with the index dropdown in the contributions graph and trees components.
 We also pass a custom `dbc theme <https://dash-bootstrap-components.opensource.faculty.ai/docs/themes/>`_ called FLATLY as a custom css file::

-    class CustomPredictionsTab(ExplainerComponent):
+    class CustomPredictionsTab(ExComponent):
         def __init__(self, explainer, name=None):
             super().__init__(explainer, title="Predictions")

-            self.index = ClassifierRandomIndexComponent(explainer,
+            self.index = ClassifierRandomIndExAIomponent(explainer,
                                                         hide_title=True, hide_index=False,
                                                         hide_slider=True, hide_labels=True,
                                                         hide_pred_or_perc=True,